simov/styler/README.md

 #Styler

-Styler is a chrome extension that enables you to add custom .css and .js files.
+Styler is a chrome extension that enables you to add custom `.css` and `.js` files.
 It also come with auto refresh feature while developing.
 It's for experienced users so no user friendly interface here.

 ##Installation
 - Fire up chrome and navigate to `about:extensions`
 - Click on `Load unpacked extension ...` and select the folder of this repo

-By default you get the [Monokai Theme for GitHub code view and Gist](https://gist.github.com/3716262) along with some style fixes for screen resolutions below 820px width (yes I work in splitscreen).
+By default you get the [Monokai Theme for GitHub code view and Gist](https://gist.github.com/3716262).

 ##Adding a site
+- Create directory for your site inside `sites/` and put your files there
 - Add your sites in `content_scripts` like the github example
 - Also add them in `web_accessible_resources` as well
 - Finally enable them in `permissions`